facebook/zstd/zstd_compression_format.md

 | ---------- | ---------- | --- | --- | ------- |
 | Block Type | Compressed | Raw | RLE | EndMark |

-- Compressed : this is a Zstandard compressed block, detailed in a later part of this specification.
+- Compressed : this is a [Zstandard compressed block](#compressed-block-format),
+  detailed in another section of this specification.
   "block size" is the compressed size.
   Decompressed size is unknown,
   but its maximum possible value is guaranteed (see below)